Vitorlsilveira/Vilage_Manager_netbeans/README.md

 * Add slf4j-log4j12-1.7.5.jar to the Libraries.
 Use link repo1.maven.org/maven2/org/slf4j/slf4j-log4j12/1.7.5/slf4j-log4j12-1.7.5.jar
 * Add log4j-1.2.17.jar to Libraries.
 Use repo1.maven.org/maven2/log4j/log4j/1.2.17/log4j-1.2.17.jar

-And import sql file (in project folder vilage..sql) in phpmyadmin.
-It will create the suitable database for project.

 Then run the main class and check whether it correctly run.
 You can develop the project.